Inspired by Nature,

 Peptidyl Transferase Center

-ENGAGING THE BACTERIAL RIBOSOME
+PRECISE TARGETING OF THE BACTERIAL RIBOSOME

 The OPP Class of Antibacterials